nathanvid/infinitemage-website/content/chapters/chapter_0015.md

 ---
-title: title: Chapter 15 - The First Step Toward a Dream (7)
+title: Chapter 15 - The First Step Toward a Dream (7)
 date: 2025-08-31
 ---